-20.7.1 medical leave run concurrently with absences due to work-related illness or injury covered by workers compensation at any time during the absence.
-Employees will not be required to exhaust all paid leave prior to using any leave without pay for a compensable work-related injury or illness.

-20.7.2 An employee using paid leave during a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice requirements relating to the paid leave.
+- 20.7.1 The use of any paid or unpaid leave (excluding leave for compensable work-related illness or injury and compensatory time) for a family medical leave qualifying event will run concurrently with, not in addition to, the use of the family medical leave for that event.
+An employee, who meets the eligibility requirements listed in Section 20.1, may request that family medical leave run concurrently with absences due to work-related illness or injury covered by workers compensation at any time during the absence.
+Employees will not be required to exhaust all paid leave prior to using any leave without pay for a compensable work-related injury or illness. - 20.7.2 An employee using paid leave during a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice requirements relating to the paid leave.